Scotlands and Bushbury Hill

 Supporting groups and organisations to build volunteer networks

-Scotlands and Bushbury Hill partnership saw the value of volunteering and wanted residents to take an active role in supporting each other and running Big Local activities locally.
+The Scotlands and Bushbury Hill partnership saw the value of volunteering and wanted residents to take an active role in supporting each other and running Big Local activities.
 Big Local funding was used to support projects, and paid staff supported voluntary groups and community organisations to train and manage volunteers.
 This increased the number of volunteering opportunities in the area and built a network of hundreds of volunteers across the estates.

 One of the most successful resident ideas was Bushbury Buddies, a befriending service.
-Volunteers visited lonely and isolated older residents for a chat, helped with small domestic tasks and connected them with social groups in the area.
+Volunteers visited lonely and socially isolated older residents for a chat, helped with small domestic tasks and connected them with social groups in the area.

 How the Big Local area spent their funding